elves/elvish/website/ref/builtin.md

 object. `$object` can be either a string, a styled segment (see below), a styled text or an arbitrary concatenation of them.
 A `$style-transformer` is either:

--   The name of a builtin style transformer:
+-   The name of a builtin style transformer, which may be one of the following:

     -   On of the attribute names `bold`, `dim`, `italic`, `underlined`, `blink` or `inverse` for setting the corresponding attribute